Azure/cortana-intelligence-population-health-management/Visualization/README.md

 > Note:  1) In this step, the prerequisite is to download and install the free software [Power BI desktop](https://powerbi.microsoft.com/desktop).
 2) We recommend you start this process 2-3 hours after you deploy the solution so that you have more data points to visualize.

 Once data is flowing into you Data Lake Store, [Power BI Desktop](https://powerbi.microsoft.com/en-us/desktop) can be used to build visualizations.
 Power BI can directly connect to an Azure Data Lake Store as its data source, where the historical data as well as the prediction results are stored.
 The goal is to visualize the historic data and length of stay predictions in near real time as new patients get admitted to the hospital.
-The provided PBI file connects to two data files
-1) data4PBI_simulated.csv and
-2) ReadmittanceTarget.csv
-These two files are also downloaded with the .pbix files (confirm).
-These two files have also been uploaded in your Data Lake Storage.
-In the exercise below we will change the source of the Power BI file from local to the csv file in ADLS
+The provided PBI file needs to connect to two data files in Data Lake store: data4PBI_simulated.csv and ReadmittanceTarget.csv.
+In the exercise below we will change the source of the Power BI file from local to the csv files in ADLS.

 #### 1) Get the credentials.

   Go to your adls file location through Azure portal and copy the url.
 The ADLS location URL looks like adl://shaheenphmadlsdefault.azuredatalakestore.net/.
+Screenshot.

 #### 2)	Get the query connection string

   -  We will get the connection string by connecting a new Power BI desktop file to our two csv files in ADLS.
-Click on Get Data -> Azure -> Azure Data Lake Store -> Connect.
+Open  a new Power BI desktop file and click on Get Data -> Azure -> Azure Data Lake Store -> Connect.
 You will be prompted to enter ADLS URL.
 Enter the URL you got in step 1.
 You will be prompted to sign in.
 More on connecting PowerBI to Data Lake Store [here](https://docs.microsoft.com/en-us/azure/data-lake-store/data-lake-store-power-bi).

   -	Locate the file you want to connect to (data4PBI_simulated.csv) and click Load.
 After the data has been successfully loaded into Power BI, you will see the following fields in the Fields tab.